gunzip/openapi-generator-benchmark/packages/openapi-zod-client/README.md

 ## Works on our specs

+Yes

 ## Generate server types

+Yes

 ## Has runtime checks

+Yes

 ## Code quality and extensibility

+Overall decent, customizable through templates.

 ## Footprint

+One big object needs to be passed to the zodios instance.

 ## Dependencies